ALHansen12/MathStat/Syllabus.md

   * <a href=http://scc.stat.ucla.edu/page_attachments/0000/0093/Intermediate_R_2_09S.pdf> Nice powerpoint on loops and if/else statements </a>
   * <a href=https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf> ggplot2 cheat sheet </a> (I use this ALL THE TIME)
   * <a href=https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf> R Markdown cheat sheet </a>

+## Assignments

+Your final grade will be determined based on the following criteria:

+<b> Homework (50%): </b>  Homework will be comprised of two parts
+  1. <em> Theoretical problems </em> These will primarily be problems assigned from WMS7.
+Students are encouraged, but not required, to submit these homework solutions using R Markdown/LaTeX.
+  2. <em> Investigative problems </em> In addition to the theoretical problems, there will be regular problems that require the use of R to investigate some aspect of the content covered in class.  <b> Students are required to submit these assignments via GitHub using R Markdown. </b> More details below.

+<b> Midterm exam (25%): </b> The Midterm exam will likely comprise both an in-class and take-home portion, with the in-class involving more theoretical problems and the take-home more computational problems.

+<b> Final exam (25%): </b> Similar to the Midterm, the Final exam will likely comprise both an in-class and take-home portion, with the in-class involving more theoretical problems and the take-home more computational problems.

+## Using GitHub for assignment submission

+Students are required to submit solutions to "Investigative problems" using the following techniques:

+1. Create a GitHub account
+2. Create a repository for Stat 450/60 assignments
+2. Add me as a collaborator to this repository
+3. Submit a .Rmd file with solutions to each assignment, as it is assigned (assignments will be posted in this GitHub repository).

+For more details on creating a GitHub account, repository, and a demonstration of submitting an assignment, watch this video

+# Academic dishonesty will result in an F for you. #
+If in doubt, ask.